bazelbuild/bazel/site/docs/install-os-x.md

 For `objc_*` and `ios_*` rule support, you must have Xcode 6.1 or later with iOS SDK 8.1 installed on your system.

-Once XCode is installed you can trigger signing the license with the following
+Once XCode is installed you can agree to the license agreement with the following
 command:

 ```
-sudo gcc --version
+sudo xcodebuild -license accept
 ```

 ### 2. Download the Bazel installer